By Wendy Stoltz / Last Modified On January 15, 2023

 Salt - Salt adds flavor and enhances the other flavors in this maple granola recipe.

-How to Make Maple Granola
+How to Make Gluten-Free Vegan Granola

-Making maple granola is super simple:
+Making gluten-free vegan granola is super simple:

 - Preheat your oven to 350F and line a large baking sheet with parchment paper; set aside.